 Be able to use critical thinking skills within the discipline of economics about economic matters.

-- Present viewpoints and alternative hypothesis on economic issues.
+- Present viewpoints and alternative hypotheses on economic issues.

 - Recognize underlying assumptions in economic models.